yaronassa/cucumber-js-boilerplate/README.md

 **Please Note** - Hook action functions MUST return a Promise as their result.

+#### Using encrypted passwords

+Usually the automation infrastructure needs to access repositories, services and accounts, not all of which have access-keys similar methods of authorization.
+This raises the problem of passwords/credentials management.
+Should they be committed with the infrastructure code - exposed?
+Or managed separately, connected to the code via environment variables?
+Each method has its pros and cons.

+This boilerplate offers another option - encrypt your passwords with the organization's access-keys, commit them with the code, and decrypt them when deployed to a server / a developer workstation (both usually have the matching private-key for decryption).

+This functionality can be seen in the `passwords` directory.
+For demo purposes, the directory has private-key and the source password file committed to git, but naturally this will not be the case in a real-world scenario.

+Develop the automation scripts with a `passwords/passwords.json` file, then encrypt it by running `npm run encryptPasswords` (it will use the public key in `DEMO_id.pub.pem`.
+You can change the npm script to read your organization public key).
+This will create a matching `.enc` password file, that can be committed safely.

+Once the project is pulled to the relevant server / workstation, run `npm run decryptPasswords` (it will use the private key in `DEMO_id_rsa`.
+You can change the npm script to read your organization private key).
+The file will be decrypted into `outputtedPasswords.json`.
+Once the decrypted file is in place, you can use `${passwords_some.value.path.from.the.file}` to incorporate the information into you script.

 ## Normal start

 OK, so, you saw the tests run, and you want to know more.
 Here's some less-than-basic details on the test flow and infrastructure internals: